musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 ![LeNet Architecture](./images/lenet.png)
 Source: ([Y. Lecun, L. Bottou, Y. Bengio and P. Haffner, 98](http://ieeexplore.ieee.org/document/726791/))

 At first, without any data augmentation, the famous [LeNet-5 architecture](http://ieeexplore.ieee.org/document/726791/) is used for training.
 A diagram of this architecture is shown above from Lecun's [paper]((http://ieeexplore.ieee.org/document/726791/)).
 The architecture consists of two convolutional, two subsampling layers, a flattened layer, two fully connected layers and a final output layer of logits.
-The input to LeNet-5 is 32x32x1 but since the dataset in this project has 3 color chanels, the LeNet architecture takes here images of 32x32x3.
-For the implementation details, please go to ([this notebook](./Traffic_Sign_Classifier.ipynb)).
+The input to original LeNet-5 is 32x32x1 but since the dataset in this project has 3 color chanels, the LeNet architecture takes images of 32x32x3 here.
+For the implementation details, please visit [this notebook](./Traffic_Sign_Classifier.ipynb).

 #### Details of the architecture